MrFatra/INTRO/README.md

 ## About Me

-I'm Ramadhan Fatra, a passionate software developer with expertise in Dart and JavaScript. 🚀
+I'm Ramadhan Fatra, a passionate software developer with experience in Dart and JavaScript. 🚀

 ## My Expertise

 - **Dart**: I love crafting elegant Flutter apps using Dart.
-From UI design to state management, I've got you covered!
+From UI design to state management.
-- **JavaScript**: With my experience at this time, I've mastered the ins and outs of JavaScript, whether it's building interactive web applications using ReactJS or NextJS.
+- **JavaScript**: With my experience at this time, I've mostly using JavaScript, whether it's building interactive web applications using ReactJS or NextJS.

 ## What I Do